 Because gift cards can be used like cash, you might wonder if you can buy them with credit cards.
-The good news: retailers usually allow it.
+You may be in luck: Retailers usually allow it.
 Just watch out for the possibility of declined transactions, and avoid cash advances when possible.

 Yes, you can use a credit card to buy gift cards at most retailers.
 Occasionally, this won’t be allowed for a variety of possible reasons — for example, store-specific policies or a flagged transaction from your card issuer.